Wandalen/wLogger/doc/Entities.md

 Parent : _.Logger

 ### Class _.PrinterToLayeredHtml
-Class that Creates a printer that writes messages into a DOM container.
+Class that creates a printer that writes messages into a DOM container.
 Parent : _.Logger.

-### Class _.Logger
+### Class _.LoggerToString
-Class that creates a logger for printing colorful and well formatted diagnostic code.
+Class that creates a printer that collects messages into a single string.
 Parent : _.LoggerMid.